 To apply online for a first time driving licence

 You can now quickly and easily apply for your driving licence online.
 No need to complete paper forms, make appointments or visit an NDLS centre in person.

 All you need is the following:

 - A Public Services Card and verified MyGovID.

 - To have successfully passed the driving test in the category that you are applying for within the last two years.

 - Proof of your address dated within the last six months if your current address differs from the one you provided when you applied for your PSC.

 - Proof that you are normally resident in Ireland if your place of birth and nationality are outside the EU/EEA

-- Your completed and signed medical report form dated within the last three months, if required in your case.
+- Fully completed medical report form dated within one month, if required in your case.